kabasset/KokkosTest/README.md

 There is no ordering or contiguity guaratee.
 In return, execution is automatically parallelized by Kokkos, including on GPU.

-In addition, for interfacing with libraries which require contiguity, `Raster` is a row-major ordered alternative to `Image`.
+In addition, for interfacing with libraries which require contiguity, `Raster` is a row-major ordered alternative to `Image` allocated on the host.
 It is a standard range (providing `begin()` and `end()`) which eases interfacing with the standard library.
 `Image` and `Raster` are also compatible with `std::mdspan`.